V-Le/OpenVAS-Scanning-Lab/readme.md

 In this homelab, I set up a virtualized environment using Oracle VirtualBox, deploying an OpenVAS Vulnerability Management Scanner VM and a vulnerable Windows 10 VM.
 I simulated a security testing scenario by intentionally installing outdated software on the Windows 10 VM and performing both unauthenticated and credentialed vulnerability scans with OpenVAS.
 I then analyzed the scan results, remediated the identified vulnerabilities, and verified improvements through subsequent rescans.

+Remember that creating vulnerabilities involves making the system insecure, so it's essential to isolate your lab environment from production networks.
+This can be done using virtual machines and a separate, isolated network.
+Also, ensure that you understand the implications of your actions and the importance of ethical conduct in cybersecurity.

 This lab provided hands-on experience in vulnerability scanning, system hardening, and patch management.

 - Set up a virtualized homelab environment using Oracle VirtualBox, deploying an OpenVAS Vulnerability Management Scanner VM and a vulnerable Windows 10 VM.